getdozer/dozer-docs/docs/configuration.md

 ## API Endpoints

-Configure the Store/API nodes to expose gRPC and REST APIs for data access.
-Define the endpoints and routes that users or downstream systems will use to query and retrieve data.
+Configure the API endpoints to expose gRPC and REST APIs for data access.
+Define the endpoints and path that users or downstream systems will use to query and retrieve data.

 ## Global settings (Optional)